 If you have come to understand, to be understood, and to build community, you’ve found the right place.
 USGA welcomes you.

-USGA is run by dozens of BYU students who volunteer their time and talents to host events, facilitate projects, and offer a safe space for LGBT individuals in the BYU community.
+USGA is run by several BYU students who volunteer their time and talents to host events, facilitate projects, and offer a safe space for LGBTQ+ individuals in the BYU community.
 Our Leadership team consists of several committees, each who

 specialize in facilitating unique aspects of the group and community.